darrenbrien/aws-bb-cmapss/writeup.md

 The training data for 2 and 4 have 6 different operational settings and we can see how this effects the measurements, as files 2 and 4 have several operational settings where as files 1 and 3 have individual settings we can see that operational setting and some of the sensor measurements interact, resulting in the difference between the plots (clear non linear trends vs noisy plots).
 ![png](images/eda_18_0.png)

-Given the above an ensemble model may be an appropriate approach as the data exhibits no linear effects and has clear interactions between the exogenous variables which a tree based method can discover.
+Given the above an ensemble model may be an appropriate approach as the data exhibits non linear effects and has clear interactions between the exogenous variables which a tree based method can discover.

 ```python
 from sklearn.ensemble import RandomForestRegressor